volterraedge/terraform-provider-volterra/docs/resources/volterra_k8s_cluster_role.md

   name      = "acmecorp-web"
   namespace = "staging"

-  // One of the arguments from this list "yaml policy_rule_list k8s_cluster_role_selector" must be set
+  // One of the arguments from this list "policy_rule_list k8s_cluster_role_selector yaml" must be set

   policy_rule_list {
     policy_rule {